-When a person is born or adopted to a USC parent, they might have acquire US citizenship.
+When a person is born or adopted to a USC parent, they might have acquired US citizenship.
 This depends on the citizenship law that was in place when a person was born or adopted and how that law treats other factors such as: whether one or both parents' had U.S. citizenship at that time, what kind of connection their parent(s) had to the U.S., and - if claiming citizenship through genetic parents - their parents' marital status at the time of their birth.

 Unfortunately, unlike the immigration process, step-children cannot become citizens through a step-parent.

 Individuals who have derived or acquired U.S. citizenship through their parents need to prove this transmision to the federal government in order to have their citizenship officially recognized and certified or registered.
 The appropriate process depends on the person's age and how citizenship was passed to them.
 For more information, please Contact Us for an initial consultation.